I first wrote about this topic in 2000 and then 2005.

 6. Rosemary Tea - When steeped in hot water allows for maximum absorption by the body.
 Rosemary is good for supporting the maintenance and growth of healthy hair and skin.

-7. Whole Vegetable Juices - Fresh organic vegetable, including freshly juiced organic carrot and green juices offer many great nutritional support for the hair, skin and body.
+7. Whole Vegetable Juices - Fresh organic vegetables, including freshly juiced organic carrot and green juices offer many great nutritional support for the hair, skin, and body.

 8. Fresh Organic Apple Juice - Apple juice serves as an excellent means of providing essential nutritional fluids to the body.